Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Simulation Study

 \section{Simulation Study}

-Causal SDR cannot be performed via standard methods such as PCA, because they do not take the feature/outcome relationship into account, nor by standard SDR methods, because they do not take confounding into account.
-In this section we illustrate, via simulation studies, what goes wrong, and demonstrate our methods for causal SDR.
-To provide continuity with previous work, our study is similar to that described in \citep{MA12SDR}.
+Causal SDR is not well-solved via standard methods for dimension reduction such as PCA, as they do not take the feature-outcome relationship into account, nor by standard SDR methods, as they do not take the confounding issues into account.
+We illustrate the utility of our proposal to causal SDR, via simulation studies, and compare them with regression SDR and PCA methods.
+We also illustrate the consistency of our estimators and illustrate the procedure for selecting the structural dimension.
+To provide continuity with previous work, our simulation study is similar to that described in \citep{MA12SDR}.

-We performed $20$ replications with sample size $n = 200$, where true $\E[Y(g_A(a))]$ is an object of dimension $d=2$, and the observed data distribution $p(Y,A,{\bf C})$ was set as follows.
-We fix the dimension of the baseline factors $\bf C$ to be $4$ and the observed treatment dimension $p$ to be $6$ and $12$.
-We generate $C_1$ from chi-squared distribution with two degrees of freedom, $C_2$ from stand normal, $C_3 = |C_1 + C_2|$, and $C_4 = (C_1C_3)^{1/2}$.
-We consider two cases for the treatment vector, one where the linearity and the constant covariance conditions in regular SDR are violated and one where these assumptions are satisfied.
+We perform $50$ replications with fixed sample sizes, where the true response $\E[Y(g(a))]$ is an object of dimension $d=2,$ and the observed data distribution $p(Y,A,{ C})$ is set as follows.
+The dimension of the baseline factors $ C$ is fixed as $4$ and the observed treatment dimension $p$ is set to be $6$ and $12.$ The baseline factors $ C$ are generated from a standard multivariate normal distribution.
+We consider two cases for the treatment vector: one where the linearity and the constant covariance conditions in regular SDR are violated, and one where these assumptions are satisfied.